 The on-chip regulator has a BOR circuit that resets the device when the VDD is too low (VDD < VBOR) for proper device operation.
-The BOR circuit keeps the device in Reset until VDD crosses VBOR threshold and the delay TBOR has elapsed.
+The BOR circuit keeps the device in Reset until VDD crosses the VBOR threshold and the delay TBOR has elapsed.
 The delay TBOR ensures the voltage regulator output becomes stable.

-The BOR status bit (BOR) in the Reset Control (RCON<1>) register is set to indicate the BOR.
+The BOR status (BOR) bit in the Reset Control (RCON<1>) register is set to indicate the Brown-out Reset.